 You may hear topicals, tinctures and infused oils referred to as “cannabis oil,” but this is less common.
 Make sure to clarify this with your budtender or the person offering you the product.

 - CO2 oil: Oils extracted using carbon dioxide, they are typically packaged as vape cartridges.

 - Distillate: A potent extract stripped of everything but cannabinoid when in its purest form.
-Distillates can be consumed sublingually, transdermally, used in edibles or packaged as vapes.
+Distillates can be consumed sublingually, transdermally, used in edibles, in capsules or packaged as vapes.

 - Hydrocarbon extracts (BHO): Commonly known as butane hash oil because the oils are extracted using solvents like butane.
 BHO is available as budder, crumble, shatter, and wax.